landley/toybox/README.md

 ```
 ## Using toybox

-The toybox build produces a multicall binary, a "swiss-army-knife" program that acts differently
+The toybox build produces a multicall binary, a `swiss-army-knife` program that acts differently
 depending on the name it was called by (cp, mv, cat...).
 Installing toybox adds symlinks for each command name to the $PATH.

-The special "toybox" command treats its first argument as the command to run.
+The special `toybox` command treats its first argument as the command to run.
  With no arguments, it lists available commands.
 This allows you to use toybox without installing it,
- and is the only command that can have an arbitrary suffix (hence `"toybox-armv5l"`).
+ and is the only command that can have an arbitrary suffix (hence `toybox-armv5l`).

-The "help" command provides information about each command (ala `"help cat"`),
+The `help` command provides information about each command (ala `help cat`),
-and "help toybox" provides general information about toybox.
+and `help toybox` provides general information about toybox.

 ## Configuring toybox

 It works like the Linux kernel: allnoconfig, defconfig, and menuconfig edit a ".config"
 file that selects which features to include in the resulting binary.
 You can save and re-use your
- .config file, but may want to run "make oldconfig" to re-run the dependency resolver when migrating to new versions.
+ .config file, but may want to run `make oldconfig` to re-run the dependency resolver when migrating to new versions.

 The maximum sane configuration is `make defconfig`: allyesconfig isn't recommended as a starting point for
  toybox because it enables unfinished commands, debug code, and optional dependencies your build environment may not provide.